agile-ts/documentation/docs/packages/core/Introduction.md

 - Integrating with persistent [Storage](./features/storage/Introduction.md)

-Each application using AgileTs needs the `core` package installed and has to instantiate a `Agile Class` often called `App`.
+Each application using AgileTs needs the `core` package installed and has to instantiate an `Agile Class` often called `App`.
 To get some inspiration where to instantiate the `Agile Class`, check out  our [Style Guides](../../main/StyleGuide.md).
-Besides, the `Agile Class` the `core` holds some other useful classes, which represent the actual features of AgileTs, since the `Agile Class` is mostly used internally as interface to Storages and Frameworks.
+Besides, the `Agile Class` the `core` holds some other valuable classes, which represent the actual features of AgileTs, since the `Agile Class` is mainly used internally as an interface to Storages and Frameworks.

 ### ⚡️ [State](./features/state/Introduction.md)
 A State holds an Information, we need to remember at a later point in time.